Lake-Commander/premium-prediction-model/README.md

 - **Claims History**: 1 claim
 - **Lifestyle**: Smoker, Urban Resident

-➡️ The model will predict an appropriate premium amount, e.g., **₦235,000**.
+➡️ The model will predict an appropriate premium amount.

 ---